JetBrains/kotlin/README.md

 unbzip2 it, and put it to the card with sudo dd of=/dev/mmcblk0 if=./microsd.img bs=1M

- Use user 'kotlin', password 'JetBrains', or 'pi', password 'raspberri'.
+ Use user 'kotlin', password 'JetBrains', or 'pi', password 'raspberry'.

  If not using provided image, please add file 49-stlinkv2-1.rules with content